Ivan Leko: Investigation

-In October 2018, Club Brugge KV coach Leko was interrogated by Belgian police as part of a corruption investigation.
+In October 2018, while at Club Brugge, Leko was interrogated by Belgian police as part of a corruption investigation.

 In the subsequent court case, the judge demanded to know why Leko had received a payment from Dejan Veljkovic's Cypriot account in 2015.
-In June 2019, former Club Brugge KV coach Leko was interrogated all day as part of the investigation into fraud in Belgian football, but was later released.
+In June 2019, Leko was interrogated all day as part of the investigation into fraud in Belgian football, but was later released.